 - demonstrate the ability to use goal-setting and decision-making skills to enhance health

-- demonstrate the ability to advocate for personal, family and community health,"
+- demonstrate the ability to advocate for personal, family and community health

 Wherever and whenever possible, in order to accommodate the individual learning styles, strengths and weaknesses, we endeavor to use a variety of educational experiences and materials that meet the needs of all of our students.

 The educational materials come from a variety of sources.
 We attempt to select our materials from the best - from agencies and organizations that take a proactive and educational position with regard to Health Education in schools.
 We do not endorse any particular agency, organization or business enterprise.
 Students are encouraged to look at all educational materials with a critical eye.
-We include a traditional textbook as well as new technology as it becomes available.

 Evaluating the success of a Health Education program is a difficult task.
 In addition to mastering information, it is our goal to assist students in the development of health enhancing lifestyles reflecting positive attitudes and behaviors.
 These outcomes are difficult to measure and often are not acted on until later in the students' life.
 We therefore use many different kinds of assessment with our students and are constantly developing and changing our curriculum.